KelvinNewtype/Random-Surrealism/README.md

-Not just random shapes but allow users a bit of choice Animate and center the button
+Not just random shapes but allow users a bit of choice.
+Fix later Animate and center the button
 Maybe add resolutions to art
 # 🎨 Random Surrealism